 Kerry’s passion is telling meaningful stories about inspiring people.
 She has spent the past 10 years helping clients connect their voice and style with the right platform to build awareness and grow mindshare.
 Her media relations campaigns have generated features in national business and special interest publications like The New York Times, The Wall Street Journal, TechCrunch and Popular Science as well as vertical publications in the defense, energy, IT and security sectors.

-Kerry has an encyclopedic knowledge of the corporate conference industry; her soup-to-nuts involvement in placing sessions at Web Summit, NRF and RSA (and beyond) informs her council on sponsorships, preparation and media exposure.
+Kerry has an encyclopedic knowledge of the corporate conference industry; her soup-to-nuts involvement in placing sessions at Web Summit, NRF and RSA (and beyond) informs her counsel on sponsorships, preparation and media exposure.
 She is known for patenting Batman Group’s speaker-bureau process, whose infrastructure supports the placement of hundreds of executives at events all over the world.

 Kerry graduated from University of Oregon with a degree in both Communications and Journalism.
 She enjoys running, traveling, and a really good cup of coffee.